jpcouhe/Groupomania---FullStack---v1-jury-/README.md

-HotTakes
+## Groupomania
-Project 6 of the OC formation | Build an API
+Project 7 of the OC formation | Build a social network

+# Features

-API Documentation is available here : API doc
+API Documentation is available here :

 🏗️ Installation
 Clone this project from Github